(+91) 9686 448899

 There are three major categories of polymers – thermoplastics, thermosets, and elastomers.
 Polymers are utilized in nearly every area these days.
-Grocery bags, soda and water bottles, textile fibres, phones, computers, food packaging, auto parts, and toys all of them contain this substance.
+Grocery bags, soda and water bottles, textile fibres, phones, computers, food packaging, auto parts, and toys; all of them contain polymers.
 They are also highly used in even more sophisticated and complex technology and industries.

 There are three kinds of classification under this class: natural, synthetic, and Semi-synthetic Polymers.